Idris Kanu: Barnet

-On 1 September 2022, Kanu signed for National League club Barnet for an undisclosed fee.
+On 1 September 2022, Kanu signed a two-year contract with National League club Barnet for an undisclosed fee.
+He earned praise from Peterborough chairman Darragh MacAnthony for taking a paycut from his £1,700 per week salary in order to play regular football with Barnet.
+Kanu put Barnet into the second round of the FA Cup with a headed goal in the first round replay at Chelmsford City on 14 November.
+Kanu was named the BFC Supporters' Association Player of the Month for November.
+He scored eight goals in 37 league games in the 2022–23 season, helping the club to qualify for the play-offs with a fifth-place finish.
+They were beaten by Boreham Wood at The Hive Stadium at the quarter-final stage, in a game where Kanu had a header cleared off the goalmouth.

+In January 2025, Barnet rejected bids for Kanu from League Two clubs Carlisle United and Bromley as manager Andy Woodman wanted to keep Barnet in the title race.
+He remained to play 38 league games in the 2024–25 season as Barnet won promotion back to the EFL as champions of the National League.
+He made five key passes, one assist, and four tackles in a 3–0 win over Grimsby Town on 20 September, securing himself a place in the EFL Team of the Week.

 International career

 Kanu was eligible to represent England as his country of birth, as well as Sierra Leone through his parental lineage.
 He received his first call up to the Sierra Leone national team for an Africa Cup of Nations qualifying game against Benin in June 2021.
 On 13 November 2021, Kanu made his debut for Sierra Leone, playing in a 2–0 loss against the Comoros.
 In December 2021, Kanu was named in the Sierra Leone squad for the delayed 2021 Africa Cup of Nations.
 Sierra Leone did not advance past the group stages after finishing third in Group E and Kanu was not named in any matchday squads.

 Personal life

-Kanu is a practicing Muslim and fasts during Ramadan.
+Kanu is a practising Muslim and fasts during Ramadan.